Gail Cherry offers coaching & mentoring for entrepreneurs. We work together on personal development & success.

-That the conscientious business person has already got what it takes to start, run and grow their own business.
-Doing it though, at the same time as leading, driving and navigating change and new territories is hard work without the space, structure and really good questions to think, learn, design and develop.
+That the conscientious entrepreneur has already got what it takes to start, run and grow their own business.
+Doing it though, at the same time as driving & navigating change and new territories is hard work without the space, structure and really good questions to think, learn, design and develop.

 How it all began…